Vanga kingdom

 Vaṅga was an ancient kingdom and geopolitical division within the Ganges Delta in the Indian subcontinent.
 The kingdom is one of the namesakes of the Bengal region.
 It was located in eastern and southern Bengal.
 Vanga features prominently in the epics and tales of ancient India as well as in the history of Sri Lanka.

-Vanga was probably the centre of the Gangaridai Empire mentioned by numerous Greco-Roman writers.
-The exact capital of ancient Vanga kingdom could not be identified.

-After the rule of the Gupta Empire, ancient Bengal was divided into two independent kingdoms – Gauda and Vanga.
-Kotalipara, an ancient fortified city of independent Vanga kingdom, present-day in Gopalganj district of Dhaka division, emerged as the centre of administration of Vanga kings after Gupta period.

-Vanga was probably the centre of the Gangaridai Empire mentioned by numerous Greco-Roman writers.Indian and Greco-Roman writers referred to the region's war elephants.
-In Indian history, Vanga is notable for its strong navy.
 There are numerous references to Vanga in the Hindu epic Mahabharata, which is one of the two major Sanskrit epics of India.
 The other epic, the Ramayana, mentions the kingdom as an ally of Ayodhya.
+The exact capital of ancient Vanga kingdom has not been identified.
 For the presence of continuous archeological proof from Pre-Mauryan to Pala-Sena period Chandraketugarh is considered as a major city of Vanga kingdom.
 According to ancient Jain texts, Tamralipta was the capital of Vanga kingdom.

+After the rule of the Gupta Empire, ancient Bengal was divided into two independent kingdoms – Gauda and Vanga.
+Kotalipara, an ancient fortified city of independent Vanga kingdom, emerged as the centre of administration of Vanga kings after the Gupta period.

+Vanga was probably the centre of the Gangaridai mentioned by numerous Greco-Roman writers.
+Indian and Greco-Roman writers referred to the region's war elephants.
+In Indian history, Vanga is notable for its strong navy.

 History

 The Vanga kingdom emerged in the lower Ganges delta during the Northern Black Polished Ware Period.
 It controlled many of the islands of the delta with its naval fleet and embarked on overseas exploration.
 Ancient Indian records refer to Vanga as a hub of sailors.
 In the 5th century BCE, the Vanga king Sinhabahu's son prince Vijaya sailed across the Bay of Bengal and established a kingdom in what is now Sri Lanka.
-The religious traditions of the kingdom included Buddhism, Jainism and Hinduism.
+The religious traditions of the kingdom included Vedic Hinduism, Jainism and Buddhism.